Pain After Intercourse – Why Does It Sting After Sex and How Do You Avoid It?

 Vaginal Fungal Infections

-Having too much fungi in the vagina will become a bacterial infection, which in more than 80% of cases is caused by the yeast fungus Candida Albicans.
+Fungus in the vagina is a fungal infection, which in more than 80% of cases is caused by the yeast fungus Candida Albicans.
 In the mucous membranes of your vagina, yeast fungi are naturally occurring, but an infection can occur when the natural balance of bacteria and fungi changes.
 When an imbalance occurs, the yeast fungi are in optimal conditions to grow and spread.

 The natural balance of the vagina may be disturbed by many things, including semen from sexual intercourse.
 The vagina is naturally acidic, while sperm is neutral on the pH scale – this can sometimes lead to a reduction in lactic acid bacteria levels in the vagina.